+3GPP TS 22.261 [2] specifies the requirement that the 5G system shall be able to support mobile base station relays accessing to 5GC via NR satellite access and NR terrestrial access simultaneously.

-The above listed requirement are focused on usage of a single satellite orbit.
-The cases of possible simultaneous usage of multi-orbit satellite connectivity simultaneously with terrestrial backhauling is not explicitly considered.
+The above listed requirement are focused on usage of connectivity through a single satellite orbit.
+The cases of possible simultaneous usage of at least two multi-orbit satellite access paths in combination with terrestrial access to connect MBSR and 5GC is not explicitly considered.